 Traveling to the Eastern bloc in the 1980s was a complicated affair, especially for journalists.
-Our support staff in the Vienna office worked the telex machines hard (this was before faxes and email) to obtain the necessary official permissions.
+Our support staff in the Vienna office worked the telex machines hard (this was before faxes or email) to obtain the necessary official permissions.
 One of the trickiest parts of the job was to arrange accommodation.

-The Czechoslovak authorities took a dim view toward Western journalists and seemed to regard our small bureau in Vienna with an extra dose of suspicion.
-I later learned from a former co-worker that the Czechoslovak intelligence services, the Státní bezpečnost (StB), were convinced that we were a cell of the Central Intelligence Agency.
+The Czechoslovak authorities took a dim view of Western journalists and seemed to regard our small bureau in Vienna with an extra dose of suspicion.
+I later learned from a former co-worker that the Czechoslovak intelligence service, the Státní bezpečnost (StB), was convinced we were a front for the Central Intelligence Agency.
 The fact that our bureau chief was an ex-U.S. Army captain who wrote spy novels in his spare time didn’t help matters.

 Often, on those trips to Prague, after a long day of interviews, I’d wander back to the hotel through the dark streets of the Old Town and camp out in the lobby to observe the scene and chat with the girls.
 They were all pretty young, not overly made up like typical prostitutes, and spoke remarkably good English.
-Invariably, they’d tell me they were “law students” from the law school across the street (still there today).
+Invariably, they’d tell me they were “students” from the law school across the street (still there today).
 They’d say they were just hanging out “to relax and meet interesting guys.”
 I guess that was the official line, or maybe they really were students?

 I had arrived from Vienna that day and was too tired in the evening to go out and look for food.
 I figured, instead, I’d order room service and eat in.
 I called down to the reception desk to request my meal, and in a few minutes the bellboy wheeled my dinner in on a cart.
 I ate, read up on my meetings for the next day, and fell asleep.